udioeater/guild-docs/artisan_roles/faq.md

 : Depends on the quality of the years accrued.
 The same year repeated 10 times is not the same as 10 years of professional growth.

 Do multiple projects at one client count the same or similarly to multiple clients?
 [Inferred, Issue #21](https://github.com/PillarTechnology/guild-docs/issues/21)
 : Depends on what has been learned through the projects.
-Dealing with the same issues and the same personalities on multiple projects is not the same as learning to deal with a variety of issues and personalities in different cultural and political environments.
+Dealing with the same issues and the same personalities on multiple projects is not as valuable (toward career growth) as learning to deal with a variety of issues and personalities in different cultural and political environments.

 What is the intent behind hard numbers like Years of Experience and Clients worked for?
 [Inferred, Issue #21](https://github.com/PillarTechnology/guild-docs/issues/21)
 : To provide artisans with a general baseline for where they stand within the company and in the larger software development community.
 It also serves as a rough measure of the variety of different types of issues and personalities and the range of different cultural and political environments that an artisan has learned to deal with throughout their career.